Homestead exemption: Description

 For the purposes of statutes, a homestead is the one primary residence of a person, and no other exemption can be claimed on any other property anywhere, even outside the boundaries of the jurisdiction in which the exemption is claimed.

 In some states, homestead protection is automatic.
 In many states, however, homeowners receive the protections of the law only if they file a claim for homestead exemption with the state.
-Furthermore, the protection can be lost if the homeowner abandons the protected property by taking up primary residence elsewhere.
+The protection is typically lost if the homeowner takes up primary residence elsewhere.

 Immunity from forced sale

 Different jurisdictions provide different degrees of protection under homestead exemption laws.
 Some protect only property up to a certain value, and others have acreage limitations.
 If a homestead exceeds the limits, creditors may still force the sale, but the homesteader may keep a certain amount of the proceeds of the sale.

 California provides a homestead exemption of between $300,000 and $600,000, no greater than the amount of the prior year countywide median sale price of a single-family home, both values adjusted annually for inflation, as a result of legislation enacted in 2023.

 Texas, Florida, Iowa, South Dakota, Kansas, and Oklahoma have some of the broadest homestead protections in the United States in terms of the value of property that can be protected.

 Texas's homestead exemption has no dollar value limit and has a 10 acre exemption limit for homesteads inside of a municipality (urban homestead) and 100 acre for those outside of a municipality (rural homestead).
 The rural acre allotment is doubled for a family: 200 acre can be shielded from creditors in Texas for a rural homestead.

 In Kansas and Oklahoma, exemptions protect 160 acre of land of any value outside of a municipality's corporate limits and 1 acre of land of any value within a municipality's corporate limits.
 Most homestead exemptions cover the land including fixtures and improvements to it, such as buildings, timber, and landscaping.

 Nevada exempts $605,000 in equity from sale on execution, but for homesteads for which allodial title has been established and not relinquished, the exemption extends to all equity in the homestead.

 New Mexico has a $150,000 exemption.
 Alaska has a $54,000 exemption.

-Colorado has a $200,000 exemption, or $250,000 for people who are over 60 or disabled.
+Colorado has a $250,000 exemption, or $350,000 for people who are over 60 or disabled.

-In most states, the real dollar value of "protection" provided by the laws has diminished, as exemption dollar amounts are seldom adjusted for inflation.
+In most states, the real dollar value of "protection" provided by the laws has diminished, as exemption dollar amounts are not always adjusted for inflation.
 The protective intent of such laws, with some notable exceptions like those stated above, has been eroded in most states.